alexfinnarn/alexfinnarn.github.io/README.md

 Alex likes to live in the open and very dangeously, so he gladly publishes his dirty laundry and works in progress in [a tasks document](docs/tasks.md) you can review yourself.

+Testing is tested in the testing-most way: [see how I do testing](docs/testing.md)